 Field-hunting tip

-Look in volcanic pipes country — that is the host setting where kimberlite typically forms.
+Look in volcanic pipes country, the host setting where kimberlite typically forms.
 If you start seeing diamond, phlogopite, olivine in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.